Madison Beer: 2012–2018: Career beginnings and As She Pleases

-"Unbreakable" was the second single released by Beer.
-The song was released on June 17, 2014, and was written by Jessica Ashley, Evan Bogart, Heather Jeanette Miley, Matt Schwartz, Emanuel Kiriakou and Andrew Goldstein and was produced by the latter two.
-On February 16, 2015, it was announced that Beer was set to be a featured artist in a new single by DJs Mako titled "I Won't Let You Walk Away".
-The song was released for digital download on February 24, 2015, along with a music video.
+Her second single, "Unbreakable", was released in June 2014, and was written by Jessica Ashley, Evan Bogart, Heather Jeanette Miley, Matt Schwartz, Emanuel Kiriakou and Andrew Goldstein and was produced by the latter two.

+Beer was featured in "I Won't Let You Walk Away" by Mako, released in February 2015.
 The song reached number 43 on the Hot Dance/Electronic Songs, number 33 on the Dance/Electronic Digital Songs, and number 19 on the Dance/Mix Show Airplay charts in the United States.
-On September 24, 2015, Beer released "All For Love" featuring American duo Jack & Jack.
+In September 2015, Beer released "All For Love" featuring Jack & Jack.